chipweinberger/flutter_blue_plus/README.md

 ## ❗ Bluetooth Classic is not supported ❗

- i.e. speakers, headphones, mice, keyboards, gamepads, Arduino HC-05 & HC-06, and more are not supported.
+ i.e. **Arduino HC-05 & HC-06,** speakers, headphones, mice, keyboards, gamepads, and more are **not** supported.
 These all use Bluetooth Classic.

  Also, iBeacons are **_not_** supported on iOS.
 Apple requires you to use CoreLocation.